Boda boda

-Boda bodas are bicycles and motorcycle taxis commonly found in East Africa.
+A boda boda is a bicycle or motorcycle taxi commonly found in East Africa.
 While motorcycle taxis like boda bodas are present throughout Africa and beyond, the term boda boda is specific to East Africa.
 In Kenya, they are more frequently called piki pikis or Boda.
 Their ubiquitous presence in East African cities is the result of a number of factors including an increasing demand for public transit, the ability to purchase motorcycles on credit, and an influx of cheap imports from Indian manufacturers like Bajaj and high level of unemployment among the youth.
 In the countries where they are present, boda bodas can provide transportation options to riders and job opportunities to drivers while at the same time resulting in an increase in road hazards and collisions and unnecessary injuries and deaths.

 Etymology

-A BBC journalist imagined its origin to be onomatopoeia.

-A competing suggestion is that the boda boda had an apocryphal ability to transport people across a border without a need to complete the paperwork using a motor vehicle would necessitate; i.e. from border to border.
+The name boda boda comes from the concept of travelling from border to border.

 The term originally referred to the carrier business within smuggling operations across the Uganda Kenya border in the 1980s and early 1990s.
 The carriers either walked, used bicycles or motorcycles across the border.
 It was the carrier business that was locally referred to as boda boda meaning border to border.
 The rider carriers were known to be very fast and expert riders.
-Soon enough some people in the bicycle transport business labeled their bicycles with writing boda boda as a proud budge for being fast expert riders.
+Soon enough some people in the bicycle transport business labeled their bicycles with writing boda boda as a proud badge for being fast expert riders.
 When one wanted a fast ride or delivery they hired a boda to boda rider and the public started referring to them as boda-boda.
 That is how initially the bicycle transport got the name boda boda.
-When the motorcycles entered the smuggling and transport businesses they out competed bicycles because of their speed, endurance and potential for distance and thus retained the label boda-boda which was synonymous fast riders.
+When the motorcycles entered the smuggling and transport businesses they out competed bicycles because of their speed, endurance and potential for distance and thus retained the label boda-boda which was synonymous with fast riders.